nginxinc/nginx-wiki/source/modules/auth_digest.rst

 Description
 -----------
-**ngx_http_auth_digest** - HTTP Digest Authentication support for Nginx.
+**ngx_http_auth_digest** - HTTP Digest Authentication support for NGINX.

-.. note:: *This module is not distributed with the Nginx source.* See the :github:`installation instructions <samizdatco/nginx-http-auth-digest/blob/master/readme.rst>`
+.. note:: *This module is not distributed with the NGINX source.* See the :github:`installation instructions <samizdatco/nginx-http-auth-digest/blob/master/readme.rst>`